The Unique Burial Practice of the Guanches in the Canary Islands

 Archaeological excavations have revealed communal graves and evidence of careful burial practices among other conquered populations, such as the Jews during the Black Death in the Crown of Aragon, suggesting reverence and respect towards the deceased, contrasting with the brutality they faced during conflicts.
 Documentation and archaeological findings combine to offer insights into the funeral rites and beliefs of subjugated cultures, as well as the savage acts perpetrated against them during historic episodes of colonialism and religious persecution.

-← Penny s dog adventure a physics experiment Christian art and the baptism of christ →
+← Welcome to ender s game a journey of leadership and strategy Penny s dog adventure a physics experiment →